Take Your Life Back From Your Autoimmune Disease

 Think You Have an Autoimmune Disorder But Aren’t Diagnosed Yet?

-Though it’s not fully understood, it is generally agreed on that autoimmune conditions are a result of an immune system gone haywire, where the immune system responds to the body’s own tissues as if it were an outside invader.
+Though it’s not fully understood, it is generally agreed that autoimmune conditions are a result of an immune system gone haywire, where the immune system responds to the body’s own tissues as if it were an outside invader.
 The body’s own immune system can attack the thyroid, skin, hair, gut, or even the brain.

 As you likely already know, genetics play a large role in determining our immune system.
 And because autoimmune conditions are related to a malfunctioning of the immune system, it is common for these issues to run in families – whether because similar genes play a role in how likely it is for you to develop an autoimmune condition in the first place, or how they get triggered.
 Some autoimmune conditions run in families, and other families see a different pattern, in which relatives deal with different disorders.

 Some of the most common autoimmune illnesses are rheumatoid arthritis, Type 1 diabetes, lupus, and Hashimoto’s.
 Other autoimmune disorders include celiac disease, vitiligo, Graves disease, and psoriasis.
-Even if you are diagnosed with an autoimmune condition, practitioners often don’t bother to find out exactly which one of the 80 autoimmune diseases you have.
+Even if you are diagnosed with an autoimmune condition, practitioners often don’t bother to find out exactly which one of the some 80 autoimmune diseases you have.

 It can take years to diagnose after an extensive amount of research, testing, and work on the patient’s part to push practitioners to keep looking for the cause.
 Many get told that it’s “all in their head.”
 We know that it is not all in your head and that you need real solutions to finally feel better.